Update: I am not accepting books for review at this time. I am behind in my reviews and am suspending accepting more until I can catch up.

 What should I do before making a request?
 I think you should know who my readership is.
 You can do this by taking the time to read through some posts as well as reader comments and getting a feel for who we are.
 That will let you know if this blog is a good fit for both of us.

 What if I don’t hear from you?
 Well, if you’ve read “11 Things I’ve Learned Since Becoming a Special-Needs Mom”, you’ll know that I am not comfortable with confrontation.
-In that situation I’m most likely to feel enormous guilt for thinking about saying no that I would convince myself to change my mind.
+In that situation, I’m most likely to feel enormous guilt for thinking about saying no that I would convince myself to change my mind, overextend myself, and wake up in the middle of the night worrying about procrastination.
 Since I want to remain honest, I will have to avoid guilt-inducing contact.
-I will send a a “Thank you but no” form email.
-It doesn’t necessarily mean that your book isn’t wonderful, but I read what to calls to me like everyone else.
+It doesn’t mean that your book isn’t wonderful, but I read what to calls to me like everyone else.

 Where will your review be posted?
 I will post the review here and as status updates in my Facebook account.
 I might put it on Twitter, Goodreads, Pinterest, Stumbleupon, or Amazon if I really like it.

 When will your review be posted?
 I cannot guarantee a review-by date.
 I have a life, and I’m not getting paid for this.
 It sounds harsh, but it’s just the truth.
-I will try to post a review within two weeks of receipt of your book.
+I will try to post a review within two weeks of receipt of picture books – longer for nonfiction.
 I will email you should there be a delay.

 How do I submit a book for review?
 Send an email to firstname.lastname@example.org.
 Tell me about your book.
 And please link the website, if you have one.
 (Which you should, these days.
 It’s kind of wacky not to.)